Rattlesnake Fire (2018)

 The Rattlesnake Fire was a wildfire that burned 26072 acre in Navajo and Greenlee Counties, in Arizona.
 The fire was detected on April 11, 2018, on the Fort Apache Indian Reservation and spread onto the San Carlos Indian Reservation and Apache-Sitgreaves National Forests over the following four days.
-Fanned by high winds, the Rattlesnake Fire spread rapidly until it was contained on May 1.
-The fire continued to burn within containment until May 27.
+Fanned by high winds, the Rattlesnake Fire spread rapidly until it was contained on May 1, however it continued to burn within containment until May 27.
 No structures were damaged or destroyed by the fire, but 15 firefighters were injured.
 Investigators suspected the cause of the fire was human activity, but it was never determined with certainty.

 Background

 Wildfires are a natural part of the ecological cycle of the Southwestern United States.
 The Rattlesnake Fire was one of 2,000 wildfires that burned 165,356 acre in Arizona in 2018.
 In January 2018, Doug Ducey, the Governor of Arizona, warned that Arizona—then in a historically dry winter season, plagued by drought, and recovering from the 2017 wildfire season—could face a "disastrous" wildfire season in 2018.
 In June 2019, the Ecological Restoration Institute (ERI) at Northern Arizona University published a study of the 2018 wildfire season in Arizona and New Mexico.
 The ERI observed that the amount of land burned in the 2018 season was below the average of the previous ten seasons.
 13 fires were studied, of which four were in Arizona and included the Rattlesnake Fire.